circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 environment | N | Map | A map of environment variable names and values {: class="table table-striped"}

+The first `image` listed in the file defines the primary container image where all steps will run.

 `entrypoint` overrides default entrypoint from Dockerfile.

 `command` will be used as arguments to image entrypoint (if specified in Dockerfile) or as executable (if no entrypoint is provided here or in the Dockerfile).